DerekMontesdeoca/born2beroot/Readme.md

 # Ask if a partition has a LUKS header.
 cryptsetup isLuks /dev/sda5
 ```
-** If you want to close a luks partition that has LVM on it, make sure to deactivate the volume groups from the partition to avoid it telling you the partition is busy.
+** If you want to close a luks partition that has LVM on it, make sure to deactivate the volume groups from the partition to avoid it telling you the partition is busy.<br>
 If you are using LVM you can have LVM on LUKS or LUKS on LVM.
-They both have their trade-offs and caveats.
+They both have their trade-offs and caveats.<br>

+#### Booting with encrypted disks
 The main issue with encrypting the system comes with booting.
 When you boot, the bootloader won't be able to find the root partition because it is encrypted.
 In order to decrypt it, the initial ram filesystem (initramfs) needs to load the required programs in order to decrypt the partitions and mount them.
 In debian this is done automatically when setting up your crypttab, updating your initramfs and updating you bootloader.

 #### crypttab (Crypto Table Mapping)